2.7. Concurrency

 // If any exception was thrown during the lambda, then the changes

-// are not pushed to the server, and the server is unlocked.
+// are not pushed to the connection, and the connection is unlocked.

 // Writes that occured in a transaction before an exception are not sent to

-// the server, but they are written locally.
+// the connection, but they are written to the file.

 //